-You discovered our list of virtual employee wellness program ideas.
+You discovered our list of virtual employee wellness program activities, games and ideas.

 Employee wellness programs are initiatives that encourage staff to adopt healthy habits.
 The purpose of these programs is to decrease absence and liability and increase worker health and happiness.
 Virtual employee wellness program ideas are creative tips to improve the mental, social, and physical fitness of remote employees.